uwidev/life-disciplines-projects/000 Inbox/00 ❗ Readme.md

 ## Preface
 ### Who is this for?
-LDP is a life-management framework for individuals who would like to create mobility towards what they want to achieve in their lifetime.

-Fully utilizing LDP requires a moderate amount of setup, as one needs to go through the process of self-evaluation to discover their personal life values and your capabilities.
-It is possible to forgo this process if one has already fleshed out their life values in the past.
-It is also possible to set things up as you go, though you may need to make large adjustments in the future, especially if you plan to automate your workflow.

-If you're looking for an out-of-the-box, complete system to work on immediately, this may not be for you.

-This framework can be applied outside of Obsidian if desired.
+LDP is a life-management framework for those who find themselves distracted by the modern world.
+LDP will create meaning (Life), direction (Disciplines), and action (Projects).
+If you are missing either of these, you may find LDP useful.

+Fully utilizing LDP requires a moderate amount of setup (mainly self-reflection).
+You can post-pone this step if needed If need something working now.

 ### What can you get from this?
 - [[Philosophy - How to Approach LDP|How you should approach LDP]]